 What are rodents?

-Rodents plague home and business owners throughout most of the country for most of the year.
+Rodents plague Bay Area home and business owners throughout most of the country for most of the year.
 They have become used to living near people and can find their way into any structure at any time.
 The most common rodent intruders are mice and rats.
 They can contort their bodies through very small openings to get into structures in search of food and shelter.

 Norway rats, roof rats, and mice our area’s most problematic rodents.
 Norway rats have a dense, heavy body and tend to stay at ground level.
 Roof rats are smaller, lighter rats with exceptional climbing abilities and tend to enter into buildings through the roof.
 Mice are a small rodent species with an oval-shaped body and ears and a tail covered in a light layer of velvety fur.